ugtcs/reading-group-notes/README.md

-# Spring 2020 PCPIP
+# UGTCS Reading Groups

-These are Scribe Notes for UGTCS' spring 2020 PCPIP reading group.
+These are Scribe Note sources for UGTCS's reading groups!
-See the [website](https://ugtcs.berkeley.edu/reading-groups/sp20/pcpip/) for the reading group.
+See the [website](https://ugtcs.berkeley.edu/reading-groups) for the list of all reading groups.